mhossein1384/Multimc-Optifine-1.18/README.md

 Now launch the game and enjoy!
 <img width="1440" alt="Screen Shot 2021-12-04 at 2 25 29 PM" src="https://user-images.githubusercontent.com/95017233/144706982-10f327b1-4649-471f-85e4-6f10beeac898.png">
-# Notes & Issues
+# Notes
-1.Fullscreen mode unavailable

-2.If you're using an Apple-silicon mac like I do you can use:
+1.If you're using an Apple-silicon mac like I do you can use:

 https://github.com/yusefnapora/m1-multimc-hack (not reccommended after 1.18(old binaries)